 Where to Find On-demand Workers

-Again, on-demand workers are not your direct employees—they are employees of the on-demand staffing agency, so it covers payroll and directs the worker on when and how to work.
-It’s very easy to cross this line, so make sure you speak with an employment attorney to help you stay compliant.
+As mentioned earlier, on-demand workers are not your direct employees.
+They are self-employed or employees of the staffing agency.
+It’s very easy to cross the line between contractor and employee, so make sure you speak with an employment attorney to help you stay compliant.

 Misclassification of a worker can lead to costly fines and penalties.
 You could be on the hook for back pay, overtime, and payroll taxes for both the worker and your company, along with other government fines.
-This is why when you’re looking for an on-demand worker, it’s often best to use an on-demand staffing agency to help you fill your immediate need.
-It can reduce some of your risk by providing you with a worker for a limited time while maintaining compliance with employment laws.
+This is why when you’re looking for an on-demand worker, it’s often best to use an on-demand or temp staffing agency.
+It can reduce some of the risk by providing you with a worker for a limited time while maintaining compliance with employment laws.